 - Ensure That Insurance Information Is Exchanged

-Use your cellphone to take a photo of the other driver’s license, insurance card, and license plate number.
+Use your cellphone to photograph the other driver’s license, insurance card, and license plate number.
 If the other driver was in a company vehicle, ask for the company or employer’s name.

 - Take Photos Of The Accident Scene.